Care is the cornerstone of our practice

 Low Back Pain

-Low back pain often stems from problems with the discs, facet joints, muscles, or sacroiliac joints.
-The most common culprits are issues with the discs and facet joints.
+Low back pain often results from problems with the discs, facet joints, muscles, or sacroiliac joints.
+The most common culprits are the discs and facet joints.

 If you’re dealing with back pain, pinpointing the exact type of discomfort is crucial.